beckitrue/container-app-workshop/nginx/nginx/README.md

 You can use Docker Desktop or the Docker CLI to find the information you need to update the configuration files.
 You will need the IP address of the `nginx` and `simple-web` servers to update the configuration files.

-The insturctions below will show you how to get the IP address of the containers using the Docker CLI.
+The instructions below will show you how to get the IP address of the containers using the Docker CLI.

 ## Networking